vmware/container-service-extension/docs/RBAC.md

 visibility of it.

 Cloud Administrator turns on the role based access control for CSE
-- sets the 'enable_authorization' flag to 'true' under 'service' section of the configuration file
+- sets the 'enforce_authorization' flag to 'true' under 'service' section of the configuration file
 - restarts the CSE server